halostatue/enviable/README.md

 - code :: https://github.com/halostatue/enviable
 - issues :: https://github.com/halostatue/enviable/issues

-Enviable is a small collection of functions to make working with environment variables easier when configuring Elixir projects.
-It is designed to work configuration environment loaders like [Dotenvy][Dotenvy] and provides robust value conversion like [jetenv][jetenv].
+Enviable is a small collection of functions to improve Elixir project configuration via environment variables as proposed under the [12-factor][12f] application model.
+It works well with configuration environment loaders like [Dotenvy][dotenvy] or [Nvir][nvir] and provides robust value conversion like [jetenv][jetenv].

 Enviable 1.5 fixes several bugs, adds `:upcase` conversion for `atom` and `safe_atom` conversions, and adds the ability to configure the default behaviour